 Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

-A. Sutherland - AncientPages.com - In ancient Egypt, there was no public school system.
-In consequence, the average Egyptian could neither read nor write.
-It is estimated that less than one percent of Egyptians - at least during the Old Kingdom - were literate.
+A. Sutherland - AncientPages.com - Ancient Egypt did not have a public school system, so the average Egyptian could neither read nor write.
+It is estimated that less than one percent of Egyptians—at least during the Old Kingdom—were literate.

 This early New Kingdom statue commemorates the scribe Minnakht ("Strength of Min") and demonstrates how ancient scribes read papyri – in a seated position on the floor with the text on their lap.
 Image credit: Walters Art Museum - Public Domain